jonra1993/fastapi-alembic-sqlmodel-async/README.md

   <img src="static/container_architecture.png" align="center"/>
 </p>

-As this project uses [traefik](https://doc.traefik.io/traefik/routing/routers/) as reverse proxy, which uses namespaces routing, you can access to the documentation with the following path [http://fastapi.localhost/docs](http://fastapi.localhost/docs)
+As this project uses [traefik](https://doc.traefik.io/traefik/routing/routers/) as a reverse proxy, which uses namespaces routing, you can access the documentation with the following path [http://fastapi.localhost/docs](http://fastapi.localhost/docs)

 ## Preview